engity-com/bifroest/docs/reference/auditlog/native-format-contract.md

 native recording.
 Offline export must reproduce and verify those same bytes without access to the server's signing key.

+### Canonical standalone Cast

+The native writer and offline exporter use the same asciicast v3 rendering rules.
+Every line ends in one LF byte (`0a`); there is no BOM, CRLF, extra whitespace, or automatic plaintext file.
+The first line is compact JSON with fields in this order: `version` (3), `term` (`cols`, `rows`, optional `type`), and `timestamp` (Unix seconds).
+The second line starts with the literal `# bifroest:metadata:v1 ` and compact JSON with `schema`, `recordingId`, `connectionId`, `sessionId`, `operationId`, `flow`, `task`, `pty`, `producerId`, and `startedAt`, in that order.
+Timestamps in these comments use Go's JSON encoding of UTC `time.Time` (RFC 3339 with the necessary fractional digits).
+UUIDs and the producer ID use canonical lowercase text.
+Comment objects use the established Go JSON encoding of the fixed-field structs, including JSON escaping of HTML characters, U+2028, and U+2029.

+Output is divided into events of at most 65,536 raw bytes; a split does not divide a valid multibyte UTF-8 rune when a complete rune fits within the limit.
+For stderr, or for an event containing invalid UTF-8, immediately before its `o` event emit `# bifroest:event:v1 ` followed by compact JSON fields `schema`, `sequence`, `stream` and, only for invalid UTF-8, `raw`.
+`raw` is the original bytes encoded as JSON Base64; the displayed event string replaces each maximal contiguous run of invalid UTF-8 bytes with one U+FFFD (the `strings.ToValidUTF8` rule).
+The sequence counts all events, not only output events.
+The event line has the exact shape `[seconds.mmm,"code",json-string]`, without spaces.
+Codes `o`, `r`, `m`, and `x` denote output, resize (`colsxrows`), marker, and decimal exit status.
+Absolute event time is rounded to the nearest millisecond, with half a millisecond rounded up; the line contains the difference from the previously rounded event.
+Strings escape quotes, backslashes, standard JSON controls, non-printing Unicode and U+2028/U+2029, using lowercase hex in `\u` escapes and UTF-16 surrogate pairs where necessary.
+They do not use comment JSON's HTML escaping.

+Every nonfinal native chunk ends with a logical padding event.
+Only the Cast renderer emits its line: `# becast-checkpoint-padding:v1 `, zero or more ASCII `0` bytes, then LF.
+Choose the number of zeros from `0..63` so that the Cast SHA-256 input byte count, including its domain prefix, becomes divisible by
+64. The native chunk stores no Cast or JSON line.
+An optional `x` exit event precedes `# bifroest:result:v1 ` plus compact JSON fields `schema`, `status`, `endedAt`, and optional `reason`.
+The domain-separated SHA-256 digest includes all lines from the header through this result line, with each LF, but not the signature line.
+The final line is `# bifroest:signature:v1 ` followed by compact JSON fields `schema`, `recordingId`, `producerId`, `digest`, `publicKey`, and `signature`, then LF. `digest` is lowercase hex; `publicKey` is the Base64-encoded binary SSH public key, and `signature` is Base64 of the Ed25519 signature over the specified domain and the compact JSON of the preceding five fields.
+The signed native final chunk and seal already bind this digest and signature. `VerifyCast` accepts some non-canonical standalone Cast header/event spellings, but native export **always** produces the bytes defined here; parser tolerance does not alter the signed native export.

 Terminal bytes, stdout/stderr identity, resize dimensions, markers, and other Cast event content remain inside native CBOR chunks. `.becast` encrypts these chunks; `.bcast` stores them unencrypted after Zstd compression.
 The